taylorhayduk/popmenu/README.md

 - **Endpoints**: Defined in `src/index.ts`, this file lists all the endpoints available in the application, serving as the entry point for interacting with the backend system.

 - **Database Configuration**: The database is initially configured as an in-memory SQLite instance, detailed in `src/data-source.ts`, to simplify testing and evaluation.
 For illustrative purposes, the file also includes an example configuration for a more permanent setup.
 This approach ensures both ease of use for development and a clear path towards deploying a robust database environment.

-### Extensible Data Model

-The data model is designed to be extensible, allowing for easy addition of new features or changes to existing structures without major overhauls.

 ## Improvements for Future Iterations